Hwenyi/obsidian-tts-read-anything/README.md

 ## Why Fork Instead of PR ?

+In my daily life, I frequently need to read mathematics textbooks that contain numerous LaTeX expressions.
+Text-to-speech systems often struggle with these mathematical notations.
+As someone with ADHD, having an audio component helps me maintain focus while reading.
+This is why I needed clipboard reading functionality - to read processed content that has been converted to a more TTS-friendly format and copied to the clipboard.

 An issue was created to include clipboard reading as a feature, but the original maintainer felt it did not align with the project’s direction.

 This fork exists to incorporate clipboard support and AI-based rewriting to read LaTeX or explain the code block.